jorangreef/sudo-prompt/README.md

 Just as you should never use `sudo` to launch any graphical applications, you should never use `sudo-prompt` to launch any graphical applications.
 Doing so could cause files in your home directory to become owned by root. `sudo-prompt` is explicitly designed to launch non-graphical terminal commands.
 For more information, [read this post](http://www.psychocats.net/ubuntu/graphicalsudo).

 ## Concurrency
 On systems where the user has opted to have `tty-tickets` enabled (most systems), each call to `exec()` will result in a separate password prompt.
-Where `tty-tickets` are disabled, subsequent calls to `exec()` will still require a password prompt, even where the user's `sudo` timestamp file remains valid, due to edge cases with `sudo` itself, [https://github.com/jorangreef/sudo-prompt/pull/76](see this discussion for more information).
+Where `tty-tickets` are disabled, subsequent calls to `exec()` will still require a password prompt, even where the user's `sudo` timestamp file remains valid, due to edge cases with `sudo` itself, [see this discussion for more information](https://github.com/jorangreef/sudo-prompt/pull/76).

 You should never rely on `sudo-prompt` to execute your calls in order.
 If you need to enforce ordering of calls, then you should explicitly order your calls in your application.
 Where your commands are short-lived, you should always queue your calls to `exec()` to make sure your user is not overloaded with password prompts.